An

 left index-finger to the bone trying to open the outer case

-(which was lead) with a sharp kitchen knife; still have a neat triangular scar with 3 stitches to remember it by!
+( which was made of lead ) with a sharp kitchen knife; still have a neat triangular scar with 3 stitches to remember it by!

 Saturday morning movies at the Modern with